 Seven studies compared either energy- or protein-based fortification and supplementation with usual nutritional care, and demonstrated significantly increased dietary energy and protein intake, respectively.
 These fortifications are not mutually exclusive however, and we would recommend dual enrichment, as was used by Munk and Lorefalt who both achieved a significant increase in both energy and protein intake (28,35).
 Interestingly, in previous reviews that assessed food fortification and/or supplementation for older people in other settings, statistically significant improvements in energy intake but not protein were reported.
 This could be attributed to the type of fortification used as a statistically and clinically significant improvement in protein intake can indeed be achieved as evidenced by Van Til, Stelton and Beelen’s trials.

-Making comparisons with ONS is challenging as the two articles to do so are limited by poor quality, with Cots reporting little detail on its interventions and results, and Campbell’s study having significantly different BMI between groups.
+Making comparisons with ONS is challenging as the two articles to do so are limited by poor quality, with Cots reporting little detail on its interventions and results, and Campbell’s study having different baseline nutritional requirements and BMI between the groups.
 Protein enhancement may result in a strong taste of aromatic amino acids in high-quality protein powder (42); whereas it may be easier to increase energy intake without compromising taste.
 Recent studies have demonstrated that fortified soup, gravy and tomato sauce were equally liked or actually preferred to unfortified versions (25).
 However, another comparison of protein and micro-nutrient enhanced oat biscuits against a commercial alternative found the enhanced biscuits to be acceptable, but significantly less liked (26).
 The four studies in this review that reported participants’ compliance and tolerance of fortified foods were encouraging (23,24).
 In contrast, traditional sip feeds are known to have poor acceptability and tolerance, particularly amongst older inpatients with cognitive impairment, and wastage may be high (17).
 The taste, variety and familiarity of fortified foods and snacks may offer significant advantages, leading to higher rates of consumption and patient satisfaction (22,34).

 It is worth noting that studies amongst older people have shown a gradual decline of taste sensitivity with age, with taste thresholds (e.g. salt and sweet) increasing (43).
 However, the extent of the decline and whether it has an impact on food selection remains unclear (44).
-Some medical conditions and drugs may also impair the senses of taste, smell and appetite in older people, which may reduce food intake, especially during acute illness (45).
+Some medical conditions and drugs may also impair the senses of taste, smell and appetite in older people, which may alter food preferences during acute illness (45), as such it may be difficult to extrapolate acceptability data from physically well older people or unwell younger adults.

 Strengths and Limitations